Simple Bayesian Algorithms for Best Arm Identification: Introduction

 This paper makes both algorithmic and theoretical contributions.
 On the algorithmic side, we develop three new adaptive measurement rules.
 The top-two Thompson sampling rule, in particular, could have an immediate impact in application areas where Thompson sampling is already in use.
 For example, there are various reports of Thompson sampling being used in A/B testing \citep{googleanalytics} and in clinical trials \citep{berry2004bayesian}.
 But practitioners in these domains typically hope to commit to a decision after definitive period of experimentation, and top-two Thompson sampling can greatly reduce the number of measurements required to do so.
 In addition, because of their simplicity, the proposed allocation rules can be easily adapted to treat problems beyond the scope of this paper's problem formulation.
 See Section \ref{sec: conclusion} for examples.

 The paper also makes several theoretical contributions.
 Most importantly, it is of broad scientific interest to understand when very simple measurement strategies are the best possible.
-This paper provides a sharp result of this type by proving that three top-two sampling rules attain an optimal rate of posterior convergence across a broad class of problems.
-In establishing this result, we exactly characterize the optimal rate of posterior convergence attainable by an adaptive algorithm, and provide interpretable bounds on this rate when measurement distributions are sub-Gaussian.
+This paper provides sharp links between these top-two sampling rules and the limits of performance under any adaptive algorithm.
+In establishing these results, we exactly characterize the optimal rate of posterior convergence attainable by an adaptive algorithm, and provide interpretable bounds on this rate when measurement distributions are sub-Gaussian.
 The analysis also provides several intermediate results which may be of independent interest, including establishing consistency and exponential rates of convergence for posterior distributions with non-conjugate priors and under adaptive measurement rules.
+It should be highlighted, however, that the results do require some strong regularity properties on the prior distribution, and in particular only apply to priors defined over a compact set.